-This management information circular (the "Circular") is furnished in connection with the solicitation of proxies being made by the management of Tsodilo Resources Limited ("Tsodilo" or the "Company") for use at the Annual General Meeting of the Company's shareholders to be held on Friday, September 18, 2020 at The McLean Community Center, McLean Room, 1234 Ingleside Avenue, McLean, Virginia 22101 at 9:00 a.m.
-(EDT) for the purposes set forth in the accompanying notice of meeting or at any adjournment thereof (the "Meeting").
+This management information circular (the "Circular") is furnished in connection with the solicitation of proxies being made by the management of Tsodilo Resources Limited ("Tsodilo" or the "Company") for use at the Annual and Special Meeting of the Company's shareholders to be held on Thursday, May 20, 2021 at the time and place and for the purposes set forth in the accompanying notice of meeting or at any adjournment thereof (the "Meeting").
 Management's solicitation of proxies will primarily be by mail and may be supplemented by telephone or other means of communication and will be made, without special compensation, by directors, officers and employees of the Company.
 The cost of solicitation by management will be borne by the Company.
 The Company may retain other persons or companies to solicit proxies on behalf of management of the Company, in which event customary fees for such services will be paid.

-It is anticipated that this Circular, together with the accompanying notice of meeting and form of proxy, will first be mailed to shareholders of the Company on or before August 24, 2020.
+It is anticipated that this Circular, together with the accompanying notice of meeting and form of proxy, will first be mailed to shareholders of the Company on or before April 23, 2021.